MilosPaunovic/questionnaire/README.md

 | :------------ | :----------: | :--------: | :---------: |
 | Serbia `*`    | `rs`         | `cyrillic` | 10253       |

-`*` Default language; if no `countryCode` parameter is passed to `initialize` method, serbian latin will be loaded as a default language.
+`*` Default language; if no `countryCode` parameter is passed to `initialize` method, Serbian Latin will be loaded as a default language.

 ## Methods